“I am humbled by the intimacy of nursing and honored by the privilege of assisting people in their healing process.”

 You don’t have to be in crisis to be in therapy!
 Therapy is an opportunity to recognize your resilience, cultivate your strengths and identify areas for growth, enhancing your ability to navigate difficult situations as they inevitably arise.
 The therapeutic relationship is a safe, judgment-free zone in which we cultivate self-acceptance, forgiveness, and the freedom to choose how we live.
 As a therapy client myself, I’ve made the mistake of sticking with a therapist when we just didn’t click.
 Trust me, we don’t take it personally if it’s not a good fit!
 The rapport between therapist and client is fertile ground for transformational growth, so give yourself permission to find the right person.

 What are you most excited about within the evolving mental health landscape?

 As both a therapy client and practitioner, I appreciate the immediacy of telehealth.
 I value the face-to-face encounter as a multisensory experience of presence, but there are times when the stress of the commute outweighs the benefit of the in-person session.
 Telehealth is a great way to stay connected when schedules get busy or energy gets low.
 Technology shapes our consciousness as we adapt and therapeutic relationships grow in any safe container.

-What does it mean to practice from an existential, trauma-informed, feminist, antiracist, solution-focused orientation?
+What does it mean to practice from a feminist, trauma-informed, antiractist, identity affirming orientation?